Erasmus+ 2022 Mobility

 How do you perceive the positives of the Erasmus+ program?

 I see meeting people from all over Europe who solve similar problems in the same environment and at the same time work differently as the biggest opportunity.
 Each participant brings their knowledge, skills and experience and that enriches me.
-At the same time, it gives me the opportunity to get to know other cultures and develop cooperation with other organizations.
+At the same time, it allows me to get to know other cultures and develop cooperation with other organizations.

 Transfer of acquired information/skills into professional and personal practice: